mwpastore/sinja/README.md

 : Returns the `data` key of the deserialized request payload (with symbolized names).

+**dedasherize**
+: Takes a string or symbol and returns the string or symbol with any and all dashes transliterated to underscores.

+**dedasherize_names**
+: Takes a hash and returns the hash with its keys dedasherized (deeply).

+**role?**
+: Takes a list of role(s) and returns true if it has members in common with the current user's role(s).

 **serialize_model**
 : Takes a model (and optional hash of JSONAPI::Serializers options) and returns a serialized model.